make a Church

 The saints understood the value of confession and gave it top prescience (next to the Mass) in their priestly duties.
 “I will hear confession until 8 o’clock.
 After breakfast I will continue hearing confession, or doing something else if there are no penitents, until it is time to give audiences to those who want to see me.
 At noon I will have noon prayers and examen of conscience.” –St. Anthony Mary Claret

-For confessions to be most beneficial to the penitent, confessions should be brief, but without omitting any part of the sacrament (allowing the penitent to state their sins, always giving a fruitful penance, allowing the penitent to say the act of contrition, and always praying the prayer of absolution): seeing that most penitents are heard with the least amount of wait.
+For confessions to be most beneficial to the penitent, confessions should be brief, but without omitting any part of the sacrament (allowing the penitent to state their sins in detail so they can accuse themselves clearly, always giving a fruitful penance, allowing the penitent to say the act of contrition, and always praying the prayer of absolution): seeing that most penitents are heard with the least amount of wait.
 No penitent should feel forced to make an appointment to have their confession heard or have to wait in line for a long time because someone else is having a long discussion with the priest; an appointment should be made for such cases or they should wait until the end.
 The priest shouldn’t leave hearing confession when there are still penitents waiting to have their confessions heard saying he no longer has time to hear any more confessions.
 Measures must be taken to see this doesn’t happen if at all possible.
 These great inconveniences are horrible deterrents and prevent penitents from even wanting to receive this very beneficial sacrament.

 - True Penances are to be given, to help the penitent leave their sins, so grace can be obtained to help the penitent avoid repeating their offences against God, grow in sorrow so it may become a to true continuous sorrow as they help them atone for their sins, so to assist in saving their souls.
 Follow the examples the saints have given us as to what this is.
 To learn more please read, “What is Penance.”